House panel presses toward historic Trump impeachment vote

 The president has refused to participate in the proceedings, tweeting criticisms as he did Thursday from the sidelines, mocking the charges against him in the House’s nine-page resolution as “impeachment light.”
 But Pelosi said the president was wrong and the case against him is deeply grounded.

-Democrats note that the investigations go back to special counsel Robert Mueller’s probe of the 2016 election that put Trump in the White House.
+Democrats contend that Trump has engaged in a pattern of misconduct toward Russia dating back to the 2016 election campaign that s pecial counsel Robert Mueller investigated.
 And they say his dealings with Ukraine have benefited its aggressive neighbor Russia, not the U.S., and he must be prevented from “corrupting” U.S. elections again and cheating his way to a second term next year.

 “It is urgent,” Pelosi said.